Evart, Michigan: Government

-The Evart City Council consists of a Mayor, Mayor Pro-Tem, and 4 council members.
+The city is operated by a council–manager government.
+The Evart City Council consists of a mayor, mayor pro-tem, and four council members.

 The City of Evart also provides a police department and other municipal services such as the Dept. of Public Works & Streets, Water and Sewer, City Hall, Parks & Recreation Dept., the Local Development Financial Authority, the Downtown Development Authority, and the Evart Municipal Airport.